Engee documentation

 Pkg.add( url="https://github.com/airspaced-nk5/GeometricalOptics.jl#master" )

-The geometry of the lens and the wall limiting the propagation of rays is defined as follows:
+The geometry of the lens and the wall limiting the propagation of the rays is determined as follows:

 In [ ]: